Danielle Stislicki Update: Things We Know So Far About Missing Woman’s Case

 Crime Lab is Testing Evidence Removed from a Home

-In mid-December police searched a home in Berkley and removed a mattress.
+In mid-December, police searched a home in Berkley and removed a mattress.
 As previously reported by the Inquisitr, some floorboards from the residence were also taken and were being tested, according to Click on Detroit.

 The searched residence reportedly belongs to a former security guard who once worked at the MetLife building where Danielle also works.
 Despite the search, police have announced the former security guard is not currently a suspect or person of interest in Danielle’s case.
 The man’s sister-in-law has publicly proclaimed that witnesses saw the security guard with Danielle on the day she vanished.
 Nonetheless, police have not named the security guard a person of interest or suspect in Danielle’s case.